-Principal maternal care providers must develop a care plan jointly with each pregnant/post partum person which addresses the problems identified as a result of the initial and ongoing risk assessments.
-The care plan shall describe the implementation and coordination of all services required by the pregnant woman, be routinely updated and implemented jointly by the pregnant/post partum person, their family and the appropriate members of the health care team.
+Principal maternal care Providers must develop a care plan jointly with each pregnant/postpartum person which addresses the problems identified because of the initial and ongoing risk assessments.
+The care plan shall describe the implementation and coordination of all services required by the pregnant woman, be routinely updated and implemented jointly by the pregnant/post-partum person, their family and the appropriate members of the health care team.